MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ![How to upload music files](../media/IoTCoreDefaultApp/restart.gif)

-/*I will need help here - I am getting blank screens for both Notifications and Logs so I'm not exactly sure what they do here.*/

-/*We will also need to add documentation here as to how to leverage app launch feature*/
+/*JL - Can you take a crack at this for Notifications and Logs?*/ /*Could you also take a crack at how people can leverage the app launch feature and add their own apps to it?
+If that makes sense?*

 The GitHub tile will take you to where our open-source code for the Windows 10 IoT Core Default App is.

 ## Start Menu - Windows Device Portal

-All of these features may be accessed when you fill in your Windows Device Portal credentials.
+The pages in this section leverage the Windows Device Portal REST APIs, which requires you to sign in using your Windows Device Portal credentials.

 ## Device Information